-This three years project was implemented in Mardan, Charsadda, Dera Ismail Khan, Lakki Marwat, Bannu and Tank districts of KP.
+This three years project is being implemented in Mardan, Charsadda, Dera Ismail Khan, Lakki Marwat, Bannu, Kohat, Hangu, Karak and Tank districts of KP.
 Please see separate detail on the project in this report.

-We feel pride in mentioning here that the donors of Malaria Control Project have decided to extend this project for another three years period i.e., 2021 - 23.
+We feel pride in mentioning here that the donors of Malaria Control Project have extended this project for the current period based on FPHC's successful implementation of previous three years project i.e., 2018 - 20.